Jeffrey M. Monforton

-Jeffrey Marc Monforton (born May 5, 1963) is an American prelate of the Roman Catholic Church.
-He has been serving as the bishop of the Diocese of Steubenville in Ohio since 2012.
+Jeffrey Marc Monforton (born May 5, 1963) is an American Catholic prelate who has served as an auxiliary bishop in the Archdiocese of Detroit in Michigan since 2023.
+He previously served as bishop of Steubenville in Ohio from 2012 to 2023.

 Biography

 Early life

 Jeffrey Monforton was born on May 5, 1963, in Detroit, Michigan.
 He is the son of Marc Louis and Virginia Rose (Ackerman) Monforton, and is the eldest of three sons.
-Monforton received his early education at Tinkham Elementary School and John Marshall Junior High in Westland, Michigan.
+Monforton received his early education at Tinkham Elementary School and John Marshall Junior High School in Westland, Michigan.
 He graduated from Wayne Memorial High School in Wayne, Michigan.

-Monforton attended Wayne State University in Detroit.
-He then studied for the priesthood at Sacred Heart Major Seminary in Detroit, where he received a degree in philosophy.
-He then attended Pontifical North American College and Pontifical Gregorian University in Rome, earning a bachelor's degree, licentiate and doctorate in sacred theology.
+Monforton then attended Wayne State University in Detroit.

+After deciding to enter the priesthood, Monforton enrolled at Sacred Heart Major Seminary in Detroit.
+He received a Bachelor of Philosophy degree from Sacred Heart in 1989.
+He then attended Pontifical North American College and Pontifical Gregorian University in Rome, earning a Bachelor of Sacred Theology in 1992 and then a Licentiate in Sacred Theology.

 Priesthood

 On June 25, 1994, Monforton was ordained a priest for the Archdiocese of Detroit by Cardinal Adam Maida in the Cathedral of the Most Blessed Sacrament in Detroit.

-After his ordination, Monforton served as the associate pastor and teacher of religion in the parish high school at the National Shrine of the Little Flower in Royal Oak, Michigan, staying there until 1996.
-He served Cardinal Maida as a priest secretary from 1998 to 2005, and was a faculty member of Sacred Heart Seminary from 2002 to 2005.
+After his 1994 ordination, the archdiocese assigned Monforton as the associate pastor at the National Shrine of the Little Flower Parish in Royal Oak, Michigan.
+He also taught religion at the parish high school for two years.
+In 1998, Maida appointed Monforton as his as a priest secretary in 1998.
+He was also named as a faculty member of Sacred Heart Seminary in 2002.
+He would later receive a Doctor of Sacred Theology degree from the Gregorian University.

-Pope Benedict XVI named Monforton a chaplain of his holiness, with the title monsignor, in 2005.
-Monforton then served as pastor of St. Therese of Lisieux Parish in Shelby Township, Michigan from 2005 to 2006.
-In 2006, he became rector of Sacred Heart Seminary, serving there until 2012.
-From May until July 2012, Monforton was pastor of St. Andrew Parish in Rochester, Michigan.
-Monforton joined the board of trustees of Madonna University in Livonia, Michigan, in 2006 and he was an apostolic visitator of the Congregation for Catholic Education during the 2005 to 2006 academic year.
+Monforton traveled with Maida in 2005 to Rome for the funeral mass of Pope John Paul iI and the election of Pope Benedict XVI.
+Later that year, Monforton left Little Flower and his position as priest secretary to become pastor of St. Therese of Lisieux Parish in Shelby Township, Michigan.
+Benedict XVI named Monforton a chaplain of his holiness, with the title monsignor in 2005.
+In 2006, Maida appointed him as rector of Sacred Heart Seminary, serving there until 2012.

+Monforton joined the board of trustees of Madonna University in Livonia, Michigan, in 2006 and served as an apostolic visitator of the Congregation for Catholic Education during the 2005 to 2006 academic year.